ceos-seo/odc-colab/README.md

 # ODC-Colab
-ODC-Colab is a CEOS initiative to make Open Data Cube notebooks run on Google Colab.
+ODC-Colab is a CEOS initiative to demonstrate Open Data Cube notebooks running on Google Colab.
 This is done through a Python module with methods that perform an automated setup of an ODC environment through simple method calls.

-This repository includes an example implementation of the CEOS ODC notebooks repository:
+This repository includes several examples from the CEOS ODC notebooks
+repository:
 [https://github.com/ceos-seo/data_cube_notebooks](https://github.com/ceos-seo/data_cube_notebooks).

 These notebooks can be found in the `notebooks/DCAL` folder.